flaviens/verilator-b9/Readme.md

-# Bug in Verilator that leads to a vrong runtime value.
+# Bug in Verilator that leads to a wrong runtime value.

 To reproduce, please have Verilator installed and run:
 ```